awsdocs/aws-codepipeline-user-guide/doc_source/tag-based-access-control.md

 **Example 3: Allow actions based on tags in the request**
 The following policy grants users permission to create development pipelines in CodePipeline\.
 To do that, it allows the `CreatePipeline` and `TagResource` actions if the request specifies a tag named `Project` with the value `ProjectA`\. \(The `aws:RequestTag` condition key is used to control which tags can be passed in an IAM request\.\) The `aws:TagKeys` condition ensures tag key case sensitivity\.
-This policy is useful for IAM users who don't have the CodePipeline **CodePipelineFullAccess** managed user policy attached\.
+This policy is useful for IAM users who don't have the `CodePipelineFullAccess` managed user policy attached\.
 The managed policy gives users unlimited permission to perform any CodePipeline action on any resource\.

 ```
 {